 Once the tooth has been cleaned and sanitized, it will be filled with an inert rubbery substance that replaces the missing pulp and strengthens the inside of the tooth.
 Finally, it will be protected with a temporary crown.
 You will need to come back to our office to have a permanent crown applied to your tooth.

-If you have a painful toothache in Merton, Hartland, North Lake or Pewaukee, you may have an infected tooth, and you might need a root canal from Dr. Meinerz, Dr. Burns, or at The Good Dentist.
+If you have a painful toothache in Merton, Hartland, North Lake or Pewaukee, you may have an infected tooth, and you might need a root canal from Dr. Ostromecki or Dr. Max at The Good Dentist.
 Tooth infections are a serious oral health problem, and will only get worse without proper treatment.
 Learn more below, or call (263) 538-0892 to schedule your root canal in Merton, Hartland, or North Lake.